uhasker/getting-things-done-in-next-js/src/01-a-brief-introduction-to-javascript/03-arrays-and-objects.md

 const { id, title, description } = task;
 ```

-And just as with arrays, you can use the spread syntax with objects:
+And just as with arrays, we can also use the spread syntax with objects:

 ```js
 const taskWithAssignee = {